All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 MOTS-c operates as a mitochondrial-derived peptide that functions like a cellular quality control manager.
 This 16-amino acid peptide originates from the mitochondrial 12S rRNA gene and acts as a retrograde signaling molecule, communicating mitochondrial status to the nucleus.
 When cellular energy demands increase or mitochondrial function declines, MOTS-c travels from mitochondria to the nucleus, where it activates AMPK (AMP-activated protein kinase) pathways and promotes metabolic flexibility.

 The peptide enhances glucose uptake in skeletal muscle, promotes fatty acid oxidation, and improves insulin sensitivity through multiple pathways.
 Research by Reynolds et al. (Cell Metabolism, 2021) showed that MOTS-c treatment increased glucose tolerance by 35% in aged mice and improved exercise capacity by 42% compared to controls.
-The peptide also activates the folate cycle, supporting one-carbon metabolism and nucleotide synthesis essential for cellular repair and regeneration.
+The peptide also activates the folate cycle, supporting one-carbon metabolism and nucleotide synthesis important for cellular repair and regeneration.

 SS-31 (Elamipretide) functions through an entirely different mechanism, acting as a mitochondrial-targeted antioxidant that specifically binds to cardiolipin, a unique phospholipid found exclusively in mitochondrial membranes.
 Think of SS-31 as a specialized repair technician that identifies and fixes damaged mitochondrial components.
 The peptide's four positive charges allow it to penetrate the inner mitochondrial membrane, where it concentrates in areas of membrane damage.